svetlyak40wt/django-tagging-ng/README.txt

 get_tag_list(tags)
 ------------------

-Utility method for accepting tag input in a flexible manner.
+Utility function for accepting tag input in a flexible manner.

 If a ``Tag`` object is given, it will be returned in a list as its single occupant.